Oronce Fine: Life

 Born in Briançon, the son and grandson of physicians, he was educated in Paris (Collège de Navarre) and obtained a degree in medicine in 1522.

-Fine grew up in an academic household and his parents contribution to sciences was notable in France at the time.
+Fine grew up in an academic household, and his parents' contribution to the sciences was notable in France at the time.
 Much of Fine's early childhood was shaped by his father's involvement and support of sciences.
 Fine's father in addition to being a physician was a strong student in astronomy.
 He had created many astronomical instruments and published a treatise which was one of the few astronomical incunabula of French origin.

 Fine's university was known as a leading center at Paris for the study of scholastic philosophy and theology.
 There he fostered his editing ability and later printed many editions of writings from scholars.
 It is believed that his career ended abruptly when he was imprisoned, for reasons that are highly disputed.

-He was imprisoned in 1524, a date that is agreed upon, probably for practicing judicial astrology.

 In 1531, he was appointed to the chair of mathematics at the Collège Royal (the present Collège de France), founded by King Francis I, where he taught until his death.

-In time, as the first chair of mathematics he had become the leading mathematicians of France.
+In time, as the first chair of mathematics he had become one of the leading mathematicians of France.
 Arguably, one of his most significant contributions to sciences is his published compilation of the four main areas of mathematics that he named Protomathesis.
 Fine was known by his peers to be much more than just a mathematician, though.
 He taught at the French College Royal as the first Royal Lecturer in mathematics, he made instruments, and oversaw Paris's printing houses.
 He was also influential to the lives of students, particularly Pedro Nunes and Petrus Ramus as well as many others, and inspired them to continue their scholastic endeavors.

 Although he leaves a great legacy in regard to his published papers of mathematics, he suffered financial problems and legal issues throughout his career.
 He worked as an illustrator and proof reader for Paris's print houses in hopes relieving the financial strain brought on by his six children and his father's death.
 Unfortunately, his efforts were not enough which added to his family's poverty drastically after he died.
 Making the matters worse for his children, his wife died shortly after Fine's death.